| Sean O'Brien talks about "The Drug Of Memory" (First Cold Press) This item is a little about the present and a lot

 Sean's own DJ-thing (!) were broadcasted over two weeks on the show 'RadioGirl'.
 The

+featured pictures were taken (by Laura Wilt) during Sean's visit to ice-cold Winschoten.
 Now let's hear what Sean has to say about "The Drug Of Memory": "Generally I am loathe to look back at the past,

 but a couple of things happened that precipitated this release.
 My old friend